RadValentin/valentin.io/src/pages/posts/tiny-react-env/index.md

 Let's take this scenario and roll with it.
 We're DIY developers that love getting their hands dirty, we want to build something with React and Sass so we'll set up a super barebones way to:

 1. Build a bundle for a React component with Sass styles
-1. Make sure our JSX and ES6+ code gets compiled to ES5 so it runs in any browser
+2. Make sure our JSX and ES6+ code gets compiled to ES5 so it runs in any browser
-1. Allow us to locally preview changes through hot reloading
+3. Allow us to locally preview changes through hot reloading
-1. Be ready to deploy with [Surge](http://surge.sh/)
+4. Be ready to deploy with [Surge](http://surge.sh/)

+The source code for this article can be found here at [github.com/RadValentin/tiny-react-env](https://github.com/RadValentin/tiny-react-env).

 > Note: This article tries to cover the basics of setting up a React + Webpack project.
 If this is your first time, then you're in the right place.
 If you've done this before there may still be something you can learn from it, just don't expect all the intricate details to be covered.